ProAI/lumen-annotations/README.md

 "proai/lumen-annotations": "~1.0"
 ```

 Then you have to run `composer update` to install the package.
-Once this is completed, you have to add the service provider to in `bootstrap/app.php`:
+Once this is completed, you have to add the service provider in `bootstrap/app.php`:

 ```
 $app->register(ProAI\Annotations\AnnotationsServiceProvider::class);